A

 Buydown

-A buydown occurs when one party pays an initial lump sum in exchange for a lower interest rate on the mortgage.
+A buydown occurs when one party pays an initial lump sum in exchange for a lower interest rate on the mortgage over a certain period of time.

 C